sugarcoat/sugarcoat/README.md

 }
 ```

-There are two reserved tag names that will notify comment-serializer to parse the value further, and output its results to `valueParsed`:
+There are three reserved tag names that will notify comment-serializer to parse the value further, and output its results to `valueParsed`:

   - **`@example`** Takes a single or multiline code example

-  - **`@modifier`** Takes the value and splits on the following word, separating the first word as the `type: modifier` and the following string as its `type: description` This modifier can contain any of the following characters: **`:.#-_`**
+  - **`@modifier`** Is used for a class modifier on a component.
+It takes the value and splits on the following word, separating the first word as the `type: modifier` and the following string as its `type: description` This modifier can contain any of the following characters: **`.-_`**

+  - **`@state`** Is used for state pseudo-classes such as `:hover`.
+Similar to `@modifier` it splits the state and following description.
+The state is expected to be prefixed with `:` with `type: modifier`

 **Comment Example**